The Manly Zone rated me as one of the top gynecomastia surgeons in the US

 What happens during Gynecomastia (Male Breast Reduction)?

-Male breast reduction is an outpatient surgery that is performed under local anesthetic and IV sedation at our in-office surgical facility.
+Male breast reduction is an outpatient surgery that is performed under local anesthetic and IV sedation at our in-office operating room or under general anesthesia in an ambulatory surgery center.

 The surgery is a combination of liposuction and excision of any glandular fibrous breast tissue beneath the areola (pigmented skin surrounding the nipple).
 The procedure and incision locations vary depending on the size of the breasts and whether excess skin is present.
 If there is minimal excess skin then a small incision is placed along the areola, usually on the inferior aspect.
 If significant excess skin is present, the incision may be placed along the crease beneath the breast.